Philip Krantz: Life

 When there was a split among Jewish members of the Socialist Labor Party over the Party's demand to control Dos Abend Blatt, Krantz remained loyal to Daniel De Leon and stayed editor of the paper.
 He left the paper during a subsequent split among the "loyalists" in 1899.
 In 1900, he was briefly editor of the Folks Tsaytung (People's Newspaper), which was established by those who split from De Leon.
 He edited the last issues of Di Naye Tsayt (The New Times) in 1898 and 1899, and in 1900 contributed to the weekly Der Sotsyal-Demokrat (The Social Democrat).
 In 1900, he was a delegate of the Social Democratic Party to the International Socialist Congress in Paris.
 He again worked as editor of Zukunft from 1904 to 1905, and in 1904 edited the 22 issues of Arbayter Velt (Workers’ World).
 He contributed to the dailies Idishe Abend-Post (Jewish Evening Mail) and Di Idishe Velt (The Jewish World), and when the latter paper merged with the Jewish Morning Journal in 1904 he contributed to that paper as well.
-He also worked as editor of The International Library Publishing Co., which published a large number of Yiddish books.
+He also worked as editor of the International Library Publishing Co., which published a large number of Yiddish books.

 Krantz was in Poland from 1904 to 1906 as editor of the Di Proletarishe Velt for the Polish Socialist Party in Warsaw.
 In 1907, government persecution led him to move to Vilna and edit a monthly there.
 He also worked as a correspondent for the Morning Journal back in New York during that time.
 He returned to New York shortly afterwards and joined the staff of The Forward, working for that paper for the rest of his life.

-Krantz wrote prolifically in Yiddish on science, social science, and cultural history, with the goal of educating Jewish immigrants who didn't learn English yet.
+Krantz wrote prolifically in Yiddish on science, social science, and cultural history, with the goal of educating Jewish immigrants who had not yet learned English.
 His books included a survey of astronomy, a history of the French Revolution, a history of socialism, a description of pre-Columbian America, an analysis of the Exodus from Egypt, a method for studying English, and a series of biographies on Aristotle, Bar Kokhba, Josephus Flavius, Muhammad, Don Isaac Abarbanel, Baruch Spinoza, Sabbatai Zevi, Lessing and Mendelssohn, the Rothschilds, and Meyerbeer.
 Some of his books went into several editions.

 Krantz was married to Eva Gordon.

 Krantz died at his home in the Bronx from heart disease on November 28, 1922.
 He was buried in the Workmen's Circle section of Mount Carmel Cemetery.